Written by Alyssa Orcuilo & Jacqueline Slobin

 Group Insurance VS Individual Health Insurance

-What To Look For In An Insurance Plan
+What To Look For In A Health Insurance Plan

 There are several questions to ask yourself when picking a health insurance plan: